 But when you do good and suffer, if you take it patiently,

-In both “if” clauses the word “patiently” occurs.
+In both “if” clauses, the word “patiently” occurs.
 Patience means endurance.
-It comes from two words (to stay and under) and carries the idea of staying under the pressure.
+It comes from two words (to stay and under) and carries the idea of staying under pressure.
 In this passage, it means staying under pressure with grace.
 We stay under without squawking, crying, or complaining.
 If we do right and someone wrongs us in the face of it, this is glory to God if we handle it with character.
 If we endure suffering in the context of the good that we do, this is grace from God.

 God wants us to develop tenacity of soul (character) at work.